hertzmann/hertzmann.github.io/_posts/2021-03-11-lifecycle.md

 Because of Twitter and GitHub repos, we have a sort of worldwide collaboration of artists and technologists happening, at an extraordinary pace.
 While there is a long history of artists and technologists collaboratting, and of individuals who innovate in both art and science simultaneously, this distributed international collaboration is—dare I say—_completely unprecedented_.

-Some of the most significant AI algorithms that have fed this cycle are: DeepDream, StyleGAN, pix2pix, CycleGAN, BigGAN, SPADE, and now DALL-E and CLIP.
+Some of the most significant AI algorithms that have fed this cycle are: DeepDream, StyleGAN, pix2pix, CycleGAN, BigGAN, and now DALL-E and CLIP.

 The phases in this cycle seem to be: